rabeshi/blackhelp/README.md

-# Help and Tutorial
+# Black in AI: Help and Tutorial for LaTeX Typesetting

-Welcome to the help and tutorial section.
-Feel free to request changes.
+This help and tutorial page is meant for those willing to learn how to write research papers, and use additional resources such as LaTeX, etc.

+For suggestions and recommendations, feel free to drop an email through blackinai-board@googlegroups.com.